Your Fancy Honey Might Not Actually Be Honey

 When asked to respond to the claims made in the lawsuits, Marks, from True Source, and Gary Strange, from Strange Honey Farms, both told VICE that they will be defending themselves against the allegations, and declined to comment further since cases were in process.

 In February, Strange Honey Farm filed a motion to dismiss alleging that the plaintiffs failed to comply with federal class action rules.
-As a result, the plaintiffs voluntarily dismissed the case but have said they plan to refile.
+As a result, the plaintiffs voluntarily withdrew the case but have said they plan to refile.

 Carol Hagen, the Nashville distributor for Strange Honey Farm, sent out a press release a week after the case was dismissed.
 In the subject line, it indicated that small businesses should be warned of suits like this one and that the suit was under investigation by the Illinois Bar Association.